📦 Same day dispatch | 🫰 Money back guarantee | 4.8🌟 Trustpilot | 🌱 Carbon neutral shipping |

 It’s a bit like your recycling bin at home... waste needs to be separated before recycling.

-The issue with oat milk cartons is that the different materials are glued together very strongly.
+The issue with oat milk cartons is that the different materials are glued together very strongly using solvents and high heat.

-This makes separation difficult and requires expensive equipment.
+This makes separation difficult and requires expensive equipment which isn't commonly available.

 As a result, the answer to whether they are recyclable is both yes and no